- Are you interested in pursuing CPA Canada?

 - Presently Chanda is working as a Manager, Accounting Policy and Advisory in a financial institution in Toronto, Canada.

-I realised early on that having a Canadian CPA degree would make my job search easy.
-So from the get-go, I decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and Tax system.
+So from the get-go, I decided that I would like to pursue CPA Canada as I was keen on learning Canadian Accounting standards and Tax systems.

-My work experience in India (my home country) and CA degree from India, as well as my interest in pursuing CPA Canada, helped me land a contract position at a Big 4 firm within a few months after landing in Canada, which was not too bad.
+My work experience and CA degree from India, as well as my interest in pursuing CPA Canada, helped me land a contract position at a Big 4 firm within a few months after landing in Canada, which was not too bad.